 - The Martha S. Pitzer Center for Women, Children & Youth fosters discovery of new knowledge and its translation into real world settings to optimize health and wellness outcomes in infants, children, adolescents and women through health promotion and risk reduction.

-Applications for the Autumn 2019 will open on August 1, 2018.
-The deadline for the submission of all application materials is January 2, 2019.
+Applications for the Autumn 2020 will open in August 2019.
+The deadline for the submission of all application materials is January 2, 2020.